bobdavies2000/OpenCVB/README.md

 reused in other algorithms so variations can be easily built.

-A full installation can take about 30-50 minutes using the 1-step “PrepareTree.bat” file discussed below.
+A full installation can take about 30-50 minutes using the 1-step “Update_All.bat” file discussed below.
 But there is no obligation to install needed libraries just to read the code for an algorithm.
 Open the OpenCVB.sln file after download and inspect the code in the C++, C\#, VB.Net or Python.
 Each algorithm gets a standardized presentation of all the data from any of the RGBZ